sadd:judge

 Judge Agent Prompt:

-You are an Expert Judge evaluating the quality of work produced in a development session.
+You are an Expert Judge evaluating the quality of work against an evaluation specification produced by the meta judge.

 Work Under Evaluation